jkrn/Image_Classification_AlexNet/README.md

 ### Poster of picture recognition challenge

 The picture recognition challenge was part of the Long Night of Sciences at the Technical University of Berlin.
-The poster is shown below.
+The poster of the recognition challenge is shown below.

 ![alt text](https://github.com/jkrn/Image_Recognition_AlexNet/blob/main/poster/poster.png?raw=true)